 It is of utmost importance to create engaging and relevant content for your audience, so make sure the message you want to spread is adapted with verbiage and visuals appealing which will appeal to them.

 While crafting a relevant and engaging post to your audience is an art by itself, this post purpose is to explain the tools available to target audience and increase post reach.

-If you create a post you will notice a new feature (a small button in form of a target)
+If you create a post on your Facebook Business Page you will notice a new feature (a small button in the form of a target)

 If you click this button you can see a wide variety of options to target the desired audience:

 This feature doesn’t seem that exciting on a glimpse.
 However, it is!
 While you can target users for their specific interests, probably the most valuable feature here is – you can target users interested in a specific Facebook page.
 For instance, you can target users who are interested in Pinterest, as shown below.

 While the option to target specific groups based on their language, feels natural, this one solves a huge problem for business owners who operate in different markets.
 While the business origin can be from France, and the most expected language for them to post news and updates to their fans would be in French, a huge obstacle for communication with their fan base would come if they branch out to Spain.

 By using the Language targeting feature for Facebook pages, a business can easily create a message in another language.
 This ensures the broadcast is limited to the specific audience, while at the same time getting a nifty result – increase in reach (per language).

 While this option is not within the targeting tool for Facebook pages, setting it is a breeze.
 You just need to Schedule a new post from Publish > Schedule.
 Within the Schedule post options pop-up, you can set a post-expiration date and time.